-Dietary treatment: this is the mainstay of treatment in some diseases eg.g phenylketonuria, maple syrup urine disease, homocystinuria, galactosemia, and glycogen storage disease type I & III.
+Dietary treatment: this is the mainstay of treatment in phenylketonuria, maple syrup urine disease, homocystinuria, galactosemia, and glycogen storage disease type I & III.

 Some disorders like urea cycle disorders and organic acidurias require dietary modification (protein restriction) in addition to other modalities.